kanshiG/azure-docs/articles/documentdb/documentdb-performance-tips.md

     When using Direct Mode, there are two protocol options available:

-   * TCP
+h   * TCP
    * HTTPS

       DocumentDB offers a simple and open RESTful programming model over HTTPS.
 Additionally, it offers an efficient TCP protocol, which is also RESTful in its communication model and is available through the .NET client SDK.
 Both Direct TCP and HTTPS use SSL for initial authentication and encrypting traffic.
 For best performance, use the TCP protocol when possible.

      When using TCP in Gateway Mode, TCP Port 443 is the DocumentDB port, and 10250 is the MongoDB API port.
 When using TCP in Direct Mode, in addition to the Gateway ports, you need to ensure the port range between 10000 and 20000 is open because DocumentDB uses dynamic TCP ports.
 If these ports are not open and you attempt to use TCP, you receive a 503 Service Unavailable error.

      The Connectivity Mode is configured during the construction of the DocumentClient instance with the ConnectionPolicy parameter.
 If Direct Mode is used, the Protocol can also be set within the ConnectionPolicy parameter.

     ```C#
-    var serviceEndpoint = new Uri("https://contoso.documents.net");
+w    var serviceEndpoint = new Uri("https://contoso.documents.net");
      var authKey = new "your authKey from the Azure portal";
     DocumentClient client = new DocumentClient(serviceEndpoint, authKey,
-    new ConnectionPolicy
+t    new ConnectionPolicy
     {
         ConnectionMode = ConnectionMode.Direct,
         ConnectionProtocol = Protocol.Tcp